Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 \section{Introduction}

-In this section, we introduce the backgrounds of Steiner tree packing problem in undirected graphs, and several Steiner type packing problems in digraphs.
+In this section, we introduce the backgrounds of undirected Steiner tree packing problem, and several directed Steiner type packing problems.
 We also introduce terminology and notation which appear in the survey.